gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Beyond [incremental builds](https://blog.gradle.org/introducing-incremental-build-support), Gradle can save time by reusing outputs from previous executions of a task, resolving them _locally_ or _remotely_.
 We’ve worked hard to ensure many built-in tasks are cacheable and safe to try; however, this feature should not be used in production without fully understanding [its current limitations](#faster-builds-with-the-gradle-build-cache), so it is not enabled by default.

-We have been testing this at scale ourselves and with open-source partners for quite some time, and the feedback has been very positive.
+We have been testing this feature at scale for quite some time on the Gradle build itself and with enterprise partners, and the feedback has been very positive.
 While this feature is incubating, we are improving the user experience, documentation, and debuggability so that everyone can enable the Build Cache eventually.

 We would like your feedback.
 Please read the [Build Cache user manual](userguide/build_cache.html), try it in non-critical environments, and submit GitHub issues with build scans if you encounter problems.